mandyxuu/motorkhana/README.md

 All completed runs have no accidents, such as car crashes or running out of petrol.
 All the drivers' run times are valid.

-Each course only allows two runs with no third run.
+Each course permits a maximum of two run attempts, and no third attempt is allowed.

 A driver's name may include numbers or special characters, and it's not limited to just 26 letters.

 Anyone who is not junior can be a caregiver.

+Valid run times must fall within the range of 20 to 500.

 #### Design Decisions